kanchanraiii/Mini-Projects-Python/README.md

 4. Tile Master Game
 5. Guess Number

-All these projects are GUI Based.
+All these projects are Tkinter GUI Based.